vmware/photon/docs/photon-admin-guide.md

 	/Users/<your_username>/Library/Logs/VMware

 Virtual machines in AppCatalyst can be managed through its API.
-For more information, see the [AppCatalyst documentation](http://getappcatalyst.com/docs/Tech_Preview_August/) and the [AppCatalyst community site](https://communities.vmware.com/community/vmtn/devops/vmware-appcatalyst).
+For more information, see the [Blog Archive AppCatalyst](https://blogs.vmware.com/cloudnative/2015/06/22/vmware-appcatalyst) and [Cheatsheet for the entire VMware AppCatalyst API using cURL](https://williamlam.com/2016/01/cheatsheet-for-the-entire-vmware-appcatalyst-api-using-curl.html).

 ### PXE Boot

 Photon OS works with the Preboot Execution Environment, or PXE, to boot by retrieving software from a PXE server over a network connection.
-For instructions on how to set Photon OS to boot from a PXE server, see [Network PXE Boot](https://github.com/vmware/photon/blob/master/docs/PXE-boot.md).
+For instructions on how to set Photon OS to boot from a PXE server, see [Network PXE Boot](https://github.com/vmware/photon/blob/1.0-kernel-4.4.8/docs/PXE-boot.md).

 ### Kickstart

 Photon OS supports kickstart for unattended installations through a CD-ROM or an HTTP server.
 On Photon OS, kickstart can set the hostname, password, run post-installation scripts, and add public keys for SSH.
-See [Kickstart Support](https://github.com/vmware/photon/blob/master/docs/kickstart.md).
+See [Kickstart Support](https://github.com/vmware/photon/blob/1.0-kernel-4.4.8/docs/kickstart.md).

 ### Checking the Version and Build Number